The following guide assumes that you already have a bubble.io application up and running in your bubble.io editor.

 In the 'Workflow' tab, select the page and/or action that you'd like to gate behind Warrant user authorization.

 Click to add a new action.
 Select 'Plugins > Authorize User'.

-Now, create your desired post-authorization action.
-In most cases, this will either be a navigation to another page or following a link.
+The 'Authorize User' action returns an 'isAuthorized' result of either 'yes' or 'no'.
+Create your desired post-authorization action using this result.
+In most cases, this will be navigation to another page.
 In the new action configuration popup, select 'Only when Result of step x (Authorize User)'s isAuthorized is "yes"'.
 This will ensure that the action is only taken if the user is authorized to do it.

 All done!
 Remember that the 'Authorize User' action can be added anywhere that you'd like to verify user permissions using Warrant.
 If you have any other questions, feel free to email us at firstname.lastname@example.org.